 As part of a small team, Lisa knew she needed technology that would increase her reach.
-“It was important to me that whatever software or platform we chose was robust in functions that created ‘more of me.’
-So I was very interested in the workflows and how you can create workflows and tasks in the same system.
+“It was important to me that whatever software we chose was robust in functions.
+I was very interested in workflows and how you can create automations and tasks in the same system.
 Then, it’s doing some of the work for me, while still appearing very personalized.”

 Heidi’s Village began using workflows immediately.
-“The first thing I did was I set up a workflow for people that had just newly subscribed,” says Lisa.
-“That whole workflow was focused on, ‘Okay, how do I turn you into a donor?
+“The first thing I did was I set up a workflow for people that newly subscribed,” says Lisa.
+“The workflow is focused on, ‘How do I turn you into a donor?
 And how do I personalize that?
 And how do I create reminders for myself to do the non-automated pieces of that workflow?’”
 She followed it with a first-time donor workflow, that people were folded into as soon as they made their first gift.
 “We can do all of those things that we know we need to do that are so hard to keep on top of if you’re trying to track it manually.”

 With workflows established, and donors receiving regular communications, “It felt like we had another staff person helping us with our work,” says Lisa.